 Once Upon a Time in Kentucky...

 A man met a woman well out of his league and fell madly in love.
 It could be described as too much, too fast.
 But the man was no fool.
-By the end of 6 months, he found himself on bended knee, asking for her hand in marriage.
+Six months in to the relationship he found himself on bended knee, asking for her hand in marriage.

 Without hesitation, she said: YES!

-Both being busy bees in corporate America, they had a short window to celebrate the engagement.
-So they sought out a low-key weekend getaway close to home.
+Both of them were very busy bees in corporate America and they had a short window to celebrate the engagement.
+With this in mind, they sought out a low-key weekend getaway close to home.
 That is when they happened upon Whispering Woods Cottage.
 It was charming, quaint, and humble.
 Most of all, it was perfect.
 They loved it so much that they booked it again to celebrate their first wedding anniversary.
 Even one and a half years later, it did not disappoint.
 The two fell in love all over again while dining on hotcakes in front of the fireplace.

 Over the next three years, the two traveled abroad.
 During their travels, the two commonly joked about how they must return to Whispering Woods Cottage—even going as far as claiming it as their very own.